Shortest Guide To Three Good Things (TGT) or What Went Well

 ‘What Went Well’ in Positive Psychology?

-Widely known as the Father of Positive Psychology, Seligman explains the “What-Went-Well” happiness intervention in the video below:
+Martin Seligman, widely known as the Father of Positive Psychology, explains the “What-Went-Well” happiness intervention in this video:

 How To Practice TGT by Martin Seligman

-Transcript of the video (slightly edited for reading ease):
+Transcript of the video (slightly edited for ease of reading):

 Final Words